prompted365/Realtime-Social-Media-Monitoring/README.md

     - Storage: SQLite3 database
     - API: No external API used

+Legacy versions of these scrapers previously lived as standalone modules.
+They are now archived under `legacy/` since the new agent implementations in `agents/` supersede them.

 ## How it Works

 1. Run `python main.py <query>` to launch the orchestrator.
 Agents are loaded automatically from the `agents/` package and executed concurrently.
+   The previous `mainfile.py` entry point has been moved to `legacy/`.

 2. Use the `--limit` flag to control the number of posts scraped per agent.
 Results are written to the SQLite database defined by `SOCIAL_DB_PATH` (defaults to `social_media.db`).